ZSTD Level Configuration for Spatial Files

 Validation Protocols & Compliance Alignment

-ZSTD is lossless at the byte level, but coordinate serialization and floating-point representation can introduce drift during round-trip compression/decompression cycles.
+ZSTD is lossless at the byte level, but coordinate serialization and floating-point representation can introduce drift during round-trip compression/decompression cycles if the spatial writer itself truncates precision.
 Implement post-write validation before promoting datasets to cold storage:

 - Checksum Verification: Generate CRC32 or SHA-256 manifests immediately after write.
 Validate against decompressed outputs during quarterly integrity audits.

 - Spatial Extent Validation: Compare bounding boxes and vertex counts pre- and post-compression.
-Any delta indicates serialization truncation, not ZSTD failure.
-Refer to Handling Coordinate Precision Loss in Compression for coordinate quantization thresholds and validation scripts.
+Any delta indicates serialization truncation, not a ZSTD failure.

 - Retention Compliance: Tag archived files with immutable lifecycle policies (e.g., AWS S3 Object Lock, GCP Bucket Lock).
 Higher ZSTD levels reduce storage costs but do not satisfy regulatory immutability requirements independently.
 Pair compression with WORM storage configurations and audit logging.